The Playboy from Scotland

 THE QUINTAS

-Veitch was amassing a considerable fortune and was responsible for the building of several impressive properties to reflect his superior status.
+Veitch was amassing a considerable fortune and was responsible for the building of several impressive properties to reflect his growing status.

 His primary Funchal residence occupied a prominent position overlooking the ‘Old Town’.
 Today, it’s the ‘Madeira Wine Institute’, a building well worth appreciating for its striking maritime architecture.